How To Upgrade Ubuntu 22.04 LTS or 23.10 To Ubuntu 24.04 LTS

 Step 2

-Upgrade to the latest release with this command, following the on-screen instructions and reboot when prompted.
+Upgrade to the latest release with this command, follow the on-screen instructions, and reboot when prompted.

 sudo do-release-upgrade

-If the command above returns the following notification message, this means you tried to upgrade prior to the official release or the "soaking period" is still in effect.
-The soaking period for 23.10 will be a few days whereas 22.04 LTS will be a few months (this summer), at the point release of 24.04.1 LTS.
+If the command above returns the following notification message, it means you tried to upgrade before the official release or the "soaking period" is still in effect.
+The soaking period for 23.10 will last a few days, whereas for 22.04 LTS, it will last a few months (this summer), until the point release of 24.04.1 LTS.

 If you'd still like to proceed, you can bypass this by adding the -d option to the command.
 Execute, then continue by following the on-screen instructions and reboot when prompted.